Tyson Smith (American football)

-Tyson Catrell Smith (born October 9, 1981) is an American former professional football defensive lineman.
+Tyson Catrell Smith (born October 9, 1981) is an American former professional football player who was a defensive lineman in the National Football League (NFL).
 He was signed by the Baltimore Ravens as an undrafted free agent in 2005.
-He played college football at Iowa State.
+He played college football for the Iowa State Cyclones.

 Smith was also a member of the New York Giants, San Francisco 49ers, Washington Redskins, Dallas Cowboys, Miami Dolphins, Denver Broncos, Tennessee Titans and Iowa Barnstormers.